Dual Diagnosis Treatment Osceola, MO

 Compass Health Inc Pathways Comm Behavioral Healthcare - 48.8 miles from Osceola, MO

-Compass Health Inc Pathways Comm Behavioral Healthcare is a dual diagnosis treatment center in Warrensburg, Missouri that offers treatment for drug and alcohol addiction and mental health disorders that include obsessive compulsive disorder as well as schizophrenia.
+Compass Health Inc Pathways Comm Behavioral Healthcare is a dual diagnosis treatment center in Warrensburg, Missouri that provides treatment services for mental health and substance use disorders that include borderline personality disorder as well as bulimia.

 Address: 703 North Devasher Road, Warrensburg, MO 64093 in Johnson County